<em>Anthemis</em>: planting and care

 Anthemis sancti-johannis

 St John's Anthemis, originating from Bulgaria, is one of the hardiest in the genus.
-Abundant orange-yellow heads light up the dark grey-green clump, which has a very natural loose habit.
-Perfect for filling gaps in a sunny border or rockery on well-drained, poor soil, even if occasionally dry.
+Abundant yellow-orange heads light up the dark grey-green clump, which has a very loose, natural habit.
+Perfect for filling gaps within a sunny border or rockery in well-drained, poor soil, even occasionally dry.

 • Flowering time August to October